 Michigan State University also offers optional dental insurance coverage to graduate assistants, students, and dependent family members through Delta Dental.

-Open Enrollment: November 1, 2017 through February 28, 2018
+Spring Open Enrollment: November 1, 2023 through February 29, 2024

-Coverage Period: January 1, 2018 through December 31, 2018
+Coverage Effective: January 1, 2024 through December 31, 2024

 Learn more about the Delta Dental Student Plan and how to enroll at MSU Student Benefits